 This institution is an equal opportunity provider and employer.

 District Map – Click to view our district map.

 North Star is controlled by those it serves–the members purchasing electricity from the cooperative.
 All members have the right to vote for their board representative.
-The current board members are Julian Brzoznowski, Mike Trueman, Randy Bergan, Steve Arnesen, Lorraine Nygaard, and Mike Hanson.
+The current board members are Julian Brzoznowski, Mike Trueman, Randy Bergan, Steve Arnesen, Lorraine Nygaard, Tom Smith, and Mike Hanson.
 The board generally meets the first Wednesday of each month.

 The board hired Ann Ellis in 2015 as the Cooperative’s General Manager.
 She is assisted by her staff: Robyn Sonstegard (Finance Manager), Wayne Haukaas (Manager of Compliance and Member Services), and Marty Mollberg (Operations Manager).

 Up in the rugged North Country of Minnesota, with its northern boundary formed by beautiful Lake of the Woods and the fast-flowing Rainy River, North Star Electric Cooperative traces its history back to the winter months of 1940.

 It was a time when war clouds were looming up black and menacing on the horizon.
 Far-thinking men could see the impact it would have on the United States and they knew time alone would tell when the advance of rural electrification would be halted by wartime emergencies and shortages.
 Sparked by the efforts of two county agents – George Berggren of Lake of the Woods County and R.E.
 McMillen of Koochiching County – a small group of determined men in each of these counties began laying the groundwork for rural electric systems.
 Only a few farmers living in this northern area really believed they could ever be served by a rural electric system.
 For years, they had heard how the power companies were refusing to serve rural regions – even in the more densely populated areas of southern Minnesota.